ivanmota/IgugaChecksumUtility/README.md

 With the `Manage Computer Certificates` tool still opened, with the mouse right click on the left side bar folder tree `Trusted Root Certification Authorities->Certificates`, click on the menu `All Tasks -> Import...` and then:

 1. Click `Next`
-2. Select the certificated exported on the previor step and then click `Next`
+2. Select the certificate exported on the previous step and then click `Next`
 3. Select `Place all certificates in the following store`, and be sure that the value of the `Certificate store:` is `Trusted Root Certification Autorities` and then click `Next`
 4. Finally click `Finish` and accept the Security Warning by click on the button `Yes`

 With the `Manage Computer Certificates` tool still opened, with the mouse right click on the left side bar folder tree `Trusted Publisher->Certificates`, click on the menu `All Tasks -> Import...` and then:

 1. Click `Next`
-2. Select the certificated exported on the previor step and then click `Next`
+2. Select the certificate exported on the previous step and then click `Next`
 3. Select `Place all certificates in the following store`, and be sure that the value of the `Certificate store:` is `Trusted Publishers` and then click `Next`
 4. Finally click `Finish`